 The Real Estate Research Institute posts abstracts of real estate-related research papers on the Internet.
 You can buy the full articles from the Institute.

-Land Records: Many states and counties now post images of deeds, mortgages and other land records online.
+Land Records: Many states, cities and counties now post images of deeds, mortgages and other land records online.
 If you can't find a government site, or if you need more information, try Zillow, which is free.
 Fee-based land records services include Data Tree's DocEdge service and/or Lexis.
 If you just need deeds, Westlaw has a deed image database (DEEDIMAGES).
 Otherwise, you will probably have to send someone to the local Recorder of Deeds office to get copies of land records.

 For additional information about a property, check the relevant tax assessor's database (usually either state-wide or for the particular county).